Security, Disaster Prevention, and Occupational Safety Activities

 The Teijin Group has been conducting disaster prevention diagnoses since 1980 and mini disaster prevention diagnoses since 2008 in line with our own independent standards.

-In FY2021, disaster prevention diagnoses were conducted at two plants and PSM was implement at one plant.
+In FY2022, disaster prevention diagnoses were conducted at two plants and PSM was implement at one plant.

-Mini-disaster-prevention diagnoses mainly examine fire prevention, focusing on small-scale locations with a risk of fires, such as boilers and places where hazardous materials and combustibles are stored (25 factories).
-We conduct an examination every 5 years.
-In FY2021, we carried out diagnoses at 18 risk areas in 7 factories.
+Mini disaster prevention diagnoses mainly examine fire prevention, focusing on small-scale locations with a risk of fires, such as boilers and places where hazardous materials and combustibles are stored (25 factories).
+We conduct an examination every five years.

 Other activities aimed at realizing zero serious accidents